dough10/PolySonic/README.md

 Changelog
 0.2.7

-- bitrate is now a install specific settings
+- bitrate is now a install specific setting

 - fix endless loader if connecting to a subsonic server with out content.